tausifaman222/College-Project-Kollaboard/README.md

 # Kollaboard
 Draw anything.
 Collaborate on ideas.
 But, together.
 This application is built using the MERN stack, with MongoDB, Express, React and Node.js.
 This instance is a project demonstration only and not meant for production.
+Built for CEMK Final Year Project
 It utilises socket.io for real-time drawing and chat messages, and needlessjs for working with HTML canvases.

 # Why tho?